solus-packages/.github/profile/README.md

 ## Solus Package Repositories 📦

-**Please Note: We are currently in the process of transition our source packages repositories from Phabricator to Github.
+**Please Note: We are currently in the process of transitioning our source packages repositories from Phabricator to Github.
 Updating the documentation will take some time, hold tight!**

 💻 Solus is an operating system that is designed for home computing